dice-group/TAIPAN-Datasets/T2D/docs/MultipleSubjectColumns.md

 #### Comments

-We call the table such as listed above as vertical table.
+According to [1] such tables should be classified as horizontal listings.
+Identifying the row containing the subjects and predicates pose the biggest extraction challenge from this table type.
-The header of such a table is in the first column.
+The header of a table is in the first column.
 Before annotation and transformation to RDF such a table has to be rotated 90 degrees clockwise.
-The T2D Gold Standard does not categorize tables into vertical tables.
+The T2D Gold Standard does not provide classification of such tables as additional metadata.
 Thus, the annotation for this table can not be used as is.

 ### 34501970_0_2477755352098394078.csv